 List of Common Homeowner Insurance Policy Riders or Endorsements

-A basic homeowner policies may cover as little as $1,000 for jewelry.
+Basic homeowner policies may cover as little as $1,000 for jewelry.
 Purchasing a jewelry rider is very inexpensive and will protect each individual piece of jewelry you own not only against damage but theft and in some cases even mysterious disappearance.
-Some specialized high end jewelry riders will even include coverage for the missing piece if a stone or gem falls out of it.
+Some specialized high-end jewelry riders will even include coverage for the missing piece if a stone or gem falls out of it.
 Every insurance company is different so make sure and ask exactly how your rider will protect you and if you will have a deductible.

 Make sure when you get your policy each valuable piece of jewelry you own has an agreed upon itemized value listed in the policy, so there is no conflict if you have to make a claim.

 If you store your valuables in a safety deposit box or fire safe box, you may be able to also get additional discounts or different riders.
 Jewelry not only includes your typical pearl necklaces or diamond earrings but should also include any high valued watches.
 People think of jewelry and often think of women's jewelry, but remember that men have jewelry too, when you count everything a $1000 limit may not take you very far.